Mirantis/compliance/README.md

 > **DISCLAIMER:** This content is provided for informational purposes only and has not been vetted by any third-party security assessors.
 You are solely responsible for developing, implementing, and managing your applications and/or subscriptions running on your own platform in compliance with applicable laws, regulations, and contractual obligations.
 The documentation is provided "as-is" and without any warranty of any kind, whether express, implied or statutory, and Docker, Inc. expressly disclaims all warranties for non-infringement, merchantability or fitness for a particular purpose.

-## Generating SSP Docs for Docker EE
+## Generating SSP docs for Docker EE

 The [Compliance Masonry](https://github.com/opencontrol/compliance-masonry/) command-line tool is required to generate SSP documentation based on the pre-written Docker EE narratives in this repository.
 You can either download and run the Compliance Masonry tool directly from your local workstation or run it with Docker.